 Like you, I wear many hats.
 Wife to my husband, Nick.
 (We’ve been married 26 years now.)
-Mom to our three kids, ages 20-24.
+Mom to our three kids, ages 20-24, and mom-in-law to two.
 Freelance copywriter.
 Piano teacher.
 Worship team administrator for my church.

 I love being and doing those things.
 They bring fulfillment…joy…some of them bring an income…!

 No matter what hats I’ve worn over the years or what stage of life I’ve been in, I’ve always loved being outdoors.
 And I’ve always taken time to get out there.

 I remember being a little girl and spending hours outside — climbing trees…taking our dog with me for long walks in the woods…beaches and bike rides with my brothers and sisters.